Avaiga/taipy/package_desc.md

 ## ✨ Features

-- **Python-Based UI Framework:** Taipy is designed for Python users, particularly those working in AI and data science.
-It allows them to create full stack applications without needing to learn additional skills like HTML, CSS, or JavaScript.
+- **Python-Based UI Framework:** Taipy is designed for Python users, particularly those in AI and data science.
+It allows them to create full-stack applications without learning additional skills like HTML, CSS, or JavaScript.

 - **Pre-Built Components for Data Pipelines:** Taipy includes pre-built components that allow users to interact with data pipelines, including visualization and management tools.

 - **Scenario and Data Management Features:** Taipy offers features for managing different business scenarios and data, which can be useful for applications like demand forecasting or production planning.

 - **Version Management and Pipeline Orchestration:** It includes tools for managing application versions, pipeline versions, and data versions, which are beneficial for multi-user environments.

 ## Installation